Cima (wrestler)

-Nobuhiko Oshima (大島 伸彦, Ōshima Nobuhiko) (born November 15, 1977), better known by his ring name Cima (/ˈʃiːmə/ SHEE-mə) (most often stylized as CIMA), is a Japanese professional wrestler who currently works for Gleat.
+Nobuhiko Oshima (大島 伸彦, Ōshima Nobuhiko) (born November 15, 1977), better known by his ring name Cima (/ˈʃiːmə/ SHEE-mə) (most often stylized as CIMA), is a Japanese professional wrestler.
+As of 2025, he is currently a freelancer, but is inactive due to injury.
 He had previously worked for Oriental Wrestling Entertainment (OWE), where he had also served as the company's president.
+He was previously signed to Gleat from 2021 to 2025.
 He also made appearances for All Elite Wrestling (AEW) in 2019 and 2020.

 Cima is best known for his work with Dragon Gate (DG), whom he worked for from the promotion's formation in 2004 up until 2018.
 In Dragon Gate, he held every available championship in the promotion, including the Open the Triangle Gate Championship a record 12 times.
+Cima has confirmed that 2027 will be his final year in professional wrestling, with his final match to be determined.